sararodmar/workforce-future/references.md

 Frost, N. (2018, October 10).
 Six bold predictions from the past about how we'd work in the future.
 Retrieved on December 3, 2018 from: [Link](https://qz.com/1383660/six-bold-predictions-from-the-past-about-how-wed-work-in-the-future/)

+Global Climate Change (n.d.).
+How climate is changing.
+NASA.
+Retrieved on December 7, 2018 from: [Link](https://climate.nasa.gov/effects/)

 Graham-McLay, C. (2018, July 19).
 A 4 day workweek?
 A test run shows a surprising result.
 Retrieved on December 5, 2018 from: [Link](https://www.nytimes.com/2018/07/19/world/asia/four-day-workweek-new-zealand.html)

 Helman, c.
 (2017, April 18).
 What America's Biggest Companies Pay in Taxes.
 Last retrieved on December 5, 2018 from: [Forbes](https://www.forbes.com/sites/christopherhelman/2017/04/18/what-americas-biggest-companies-pay-in-taxes/#1a61677f2f51)